Memoization vs Tabulation: Two Faces of Dynamic Programming

 Books

-- “Elements of Programming Interviews” (Aziz et al.) — DP chapter with interview-focused examples
+- “Elements of Programming Interviews” (Aziz et al.) — DP chapter with interview-focused examples.
+The book walks through state definition and recurrence derivation for common interview problems with multiple solution approaches.
+Best for interview preparation.

 Video Courses